robrich/kubernetes-hands-on-workshop/00-Install/README.md

 Help your neighbor
 ------------------

-There's someone sitting next to you whose struggling with this.
+There's someone sitting next to you who's struggling with this.
 Let's pair and help each other.
 When that machine is running, let's all celebrate and join another team.
 At the end, we'll celebrate around the last machine.